makrai/notes/rothe1907-pretrainded-seq-gen.md

 # 3 Investigated Model Variants

-* GPT A decoder-only architecture
+* GPT, a decoder-only architecture
   * We treat the input as a conditioning prefix of a language model
   * the memory footprint of this model is smaller compared to an encoder-decoder